jvo1230/jvo1230.github.io/_projects/(1) PlaceHolder Project.md

 #### Image Data

-Post processed Freesurfer files for the MRI images were provided by OASIS-3.
+Post processed Freesurfer files for the MRI images are provided by OASIS-3.
 These files contain the subject-specific 3D MRI images which have undergone skull stripping.
-PIB PET images, however, were provided as 4D Nifti files.
-The PET images were acquired in multiple frames over different time intervals post injection of the radiotracer (24 x 5 sec frames; 9 x 20 sec frames; 10 x 1 min frames; 9 x 5 min frames).
-Temporal averaging of 4D PET images was performed to average the frames into static 3D images.
-Noise and skull were removed from the PET images using Brain Extration Tool (BET) [34] and Synthstrip [35].
+The PIB PET images, however, are provided as 4D Nifti files.
+These images are acquired in multiple frames over different time intervals and as such, we apply temporal averaging of the 4D PET images to average the frames into static 3D images.
+Noise and skull is then need to be removed from the PET images using Brain Extration Tool (BET) and Synthstrip.
 Figure 3 presents an example of PET noise and skull removal.
-Finally, both MRI and PET images were standardised and aligned to a common anatomical template by normalising voxel intensities and registering them to Montreal Neurological Institute (MNI) space using FMRIB’s Linear Image Registration Tool (FLIRT) [36].
-The final output images were of size 90x116x90.

 ![skullstrip](https://github.com/JamieVo890/Multimodal-Attention-based-Neural-Networks-for-the-Prediction-of-Cognitive-Decline/assets/70950884/4142d03d-f255-4f75-aabc-8cf54d6ffeea)
+<i>Skull and noise removal of PET image</i>

+Finally, both MRI and PET images are standardised and aligned to a common anatomical template by normalising voxel intensities and registering them to Montreal Neurological Institute (MNI) space using FMRIB’s Linear Image Registration Tool (FLIRT)

-Data augmentation was performed on the training set to increase the dataset size.
+Data augmentation is performed on the training set to increase the dataset size.
 To simulate different positions and size of the patient within the scanner, and anatomical variations present in the images, random affine transformations and elastic deformations were applied to the images.
-The resulting training set was of size 488.
-Figure 4 presents examples of elastic deformations and affine transforms applied to an MRI image.
+The figure below examples of elastic deformations and affine transforms applied to an MRI image.

 ![aug](https://github.com/JamieVo890/Multimodal-Attention-based-Neural-Networks-for-the-Prediction-of-Cognitive-Decline/assets/70950884/2b733000-e4a6-4e97-825e-abe46670d127)
+<i>From left to right: Control MRI, Elastic Deformation, Affine Transformed</i>
 <br>

 ## MNA-net